 The specialist nature of this role means Hong Kong hedge funds have to cast a wide net when they hire.
-“There is a tight pool of candidates locally, and overseas candidates bring international exposure in terms of different finance, tax, operational, compliance and legal systems,” says James Stokes, an associate at search firm Anton Murray Consulting.
+“There is a tight pool of candidates locally, and overseas candidates bring international exposure in terms of different finance, tax, operational, compliance and legal systems,” says James Stokes, a senior associate at search firm Anton Murray Consulting.

 Image credit: yupiyan, Getty